Transgender Oklahomans speak out against new law: 'Only the beginning'

 Transgender Oklahomans simply want to be left alone, said Cathy Cott, who has a transgender son.
 But because of Oklahoma's Republican elected officials, transgender health care is nearly impossible to find within the state, said Cott, 63.

-"Our child's life is here," she said.
+"Our child's life is here," she said of Oklahoma.
 "I want them safe and able to live a healthy and happy life.
-Right now, that's not possible because of an uninformed fear-mongering governor and legislature."
+Right now, that's not possible because of an uninformed fear-mongering governor and Legislature."

 The complaint was filed by attorneys with the American Civil Liberties Union of Oklahoma and others on behalf of six transgender minors, their parents and a physician.